espenak/htmls/README.rst

 so you have to install those libraries.
 You do not need to install lxml, htmls will pull it in as a dependency.

+Should work with any fairly new version of Python.
+Tested with Python 2.7 and Python 3.4.

 Tip for Mac OSX
 ---------------
 How to install libxml2 and libxslt is described in their docs, but their